Girl Scout Workshops

 “Become” a droplet of water circling around in Earth’s water cycle.
 Explore a watershed and learn how it works!
 Create a rainbow and special art using water colors.
 You will discover that water is our most valuable resource as you explore innovative ways to save and protect it.
 Visit a bioswale, discover and experiment with cement that soaks up rain and find out what a rain garden is.
 We will lead you on part of the Wonders of Water Journey.

 Come to a geocaching event to learn how the Global Positioning System (GPS) works.
 Learn to enter waypoints in a GPS receiver and find a geocache!
-Bring a trade item to leave in the cache.
 Bring your own GPS unit or borrow one of the Nature Center’s units.
-We’ll visit a geocache website.
 This completes most of the Geocache badge.
-Limited to 25 girls.

 Energy is an important part of everything from the lights in your room to the food you eat.
 Explore energy at the Nature Center and determine your ecological footprint.
+Build a sun oven and cook.
 Learn about using solar energy to create electricity.
-Build a sun oven and cook.
-Discover the things the Nature Center has done to turn an old barn into an energy-efficient environmental center.
+Discover the things the Nature Center has done to build one of the most environmentally sustainable buildings in Iowa.
 We will lead you on part of the Get Moving!
 Journey.

 Who lives in your wild backyard?
 Discover several animal habitats at the Nature Center.
 Explore animal homes and create your own bird feeder to help the birds.
-Investigate endangered habitats: the arctic, prairie, and rainforest.
+Investigate endangered prairie habitats.
 How can we help protect them?
 Discover who lives in your own backyard habitat.
 This completes most of the Animal Habitats badge.